eagle840/katacoda-labs/jenkins/step1.md

 https://[[HOST_SUBDOMAIN]]-8025-[[KATACODA_HOST]].environments.katacoda.com

-Complete the Jenkins install until you're at the main page
+Complete the Jenkins install until you're at the main page before continuing.
+Be sure to remember the user name and password you use.

-# configure access to port 2375
+## Configure access to port 2375 on the docker daemon.

 Once you've complete the Jenkins setup we need to configure access to dockers api